hasura/graphql-engine/docs/graphql/cloud/getting-started/cloud-databases/timescale-cloud.rst

 Step 2: Create a Postgres DB on Timescale (skip if you have an existing DB)
 ---------------------------------------------------------------------------

-*If you already have an existing database on Timescale, you can skip this step.*
+Log into the `Timescale Cloud portal <https://portal.timescale.cloud/login>`__.

 On the Timescale dashboard, under ``Services``, click on ``+ Create new service``:

-.. thumbnail:: /img/graphql/cloud/existing-db/timescale/timescale-create-new-service.png
+.. thumbnail:: /img/graphql/cloud/cloud-dbs/timescale/create-new-service.png
    :alt: Create a new service on Timescale
    :width: 1000px

 Select the Postgres option:

-.. thumbnail:: /img/graphql/cloud/existing-db/timescale/timescale-select-postgres.png
+.. thumbnail:: /img/graphql/cloud/cloud-dbs/timescale/select-postgres.png
    :alt: Select Postgres on Timescale
    :width: 700px